fniksic/diffstream/README.md

 - **(Section 5.1 case study, ~10 seconds)** Run `./run_taxi.sh`.
 Verify that 5 tests are run and that the build succeeds.

 - **(Section 5.2 case study, ~10 minutes)**
 Run `./run_topiccount.sh` and check that it doesn't fail.
-It should return something similar to the following.
+It should print a sequence of jobs.
+The first few are DiffStream tests of a program, and a total time to complete each test, and the rest are running times of the parallel program to verify that it speeds up with increasing levels of parallelism.

 - **(Section 5.3 case study, ~1 minute)** Run `./run_mapreduce.sh`.
 Verify that the 12 test results pass and the script says BUILD SUCCEEDED.
 (Each checkmark in the Section 5.3 table corresponds to one test result, except the final row, StrConcat, where the two checkmarks correspond to 4 tests.)
 Please note that because these are random tests, it is possible (though unlikely) that a test may not detect the bug, and the script will fail.
 If so, run the script again.